angulargitrepo/gitdemo/README.md

 he peyaro diko
 from
 local
-new branch
-awsam
-free
-usage
-now
-am m
-ec2 expert
+form ec2 new
+branch
+added